 CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value CCE- 8450 8-1 NIST800 53-VI- NET- CFG- 00286 Built-in NSX Log on to NSX Manager Virtual Appliance and go to Manage Appliance Settings .
 Verify syslog server configuration.
-Remote syslog server is config- ured.
-CCE- 8450 9-9 NIST800 53-VI- NET- CFG- 00287 Built-in NSX Log on to NSX Manager Virtual Appliance, then go to Manage Appliance Settings > SSL Certificates .
+Remote syslog server is config- ured CCE- 8450 9-9 NIST800 53-VI- NET- CFG- 00287 Built-in NSX Log on to NSX Manager Virtual Appliance, then go to Manage Appliance Settings > SSL Certificates .
 Click on the certificate and verify certificate details.
-1) Appropriate Issuer 2) Correct certificate Type 3) RSA Algorithm 4) 2048 bits keys or higher CCE- 8451 0-7 NIST800 53-VI- NET- CFG- 00288 Built-in NSX Assess the deployment and try to reach NSX manager being on standard network.
-The NSX manager should only be reachable using isolation mechanisms.
-No read or write permissions on backup directory CCE- 8451 1-5 NIST800 53-VI- NET- CFG- 00289 Built-in NSX Log in to the VMware vSphere environment and inspect which users have access permissions to NSX Manager Virtual Appliance.
+Appropriate issuer Correct certificate type RSA algorithm 2048-bit keys or higher CCE- 8451 0-7 NIST800 53-VI- NET- CFG- 00288 Built-in NSX Access the deployment and try to reach NSX Manager on the standard network.
+NSX Manager should only be reachable using isolation mechanisms.
+Procedural CCE- 8451 1-5 NIST800 53-VI- NET- CFG- 00289 Built-in NSX Log in to the VMware vSphere environment and inspect which users have access permissions to NSX Manager Virtual Appliance.
 If any user other than the intended administrator has access or is able to carry out any administrative actions, this is a finding.
-Procedural CCE- 8451 2-3 NIST800 53-VI- NET- CFG- 00290 Built-in NSX Log in to the SFTP server and navigate to backup directory.
-If the backup directory can be read or written to by users other than the backup user, this is a finding.
+Procedural CCE- 8451 2-3 NIST800 53-VI- NET- CFG- 00290 Built-in NSX Log in to the SFTP server and navigate to the backup directory.
+If the backup directory can be read from or written to by users other than the backup user, this is a finding.
 No read or write permissions on backup directory

-CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value CCE- 8451 3-1 NIST800 53-VI- NET- CFG- 00291 Built-in NSX Log on to NSX Manager Virtual Appliance, then go to Manage Appliance Settings and look under General network settings.
+CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value CCE- 8451 3-1 NIST800 53-VI- NET- CFG- 00291 Built-in NSX Log on to NSX Manager Virtual Appliance, then go to Manage Appliance Settings and look under General network settings .
 If IPv4 DNS is not authorized or secure, this is a finding.
-IPv4 DNS is authorized and secure CCE- 8451 4-9 NIST800 53-VI- NET- CFG- 00294 Built-in NSX Log on to NSX Manager Virtual Appliance, then look under Backup & Restore .
+IPv4 DNS is author- ized and secure CCE- 8451 4-9 NIST800 53-VI- NET- CFG- 00294 Built-in NSX Log on to NSX Manager Virtual Appliance, then look under Backup & Restore .
 Verify "FTP Server settings".
-FTP Server settings (Dependent on Customer Configu- rations) CCE- 8451 5-6 NIST800 53-VI- NET- CFG- 00295 Built-in NSX After downloading the media, use the MD5/SHA1 sum value to verify the integrity of the download.
-Compare the MD5/SHA1 hash output with the value posted on the VMware secure website.
+FTP Server settings (Dependent on Customer Configu- rations) CCE- 8451 5-6 NIST800 53-VI- NET- CFG- 00295 Built-in NSX After downloading the media, use the SHA1 sum value to verify the integrity of the download.
+Compare the SHA1 hash output with the value posted on the VMware secure website.
 If the hash output does not match the website value, this is a finding.
-SHA1 or MD5 hash should match CCE- 8451 6-4 NIST800 53-VI- NET- CFG- 00296 Built-in NSX If the controller network is not deployed on a network that is not configured for or connected to other types of traffic, this is a finding.
-Procedural (Dependent on Customer Configurations) CCE- 8451 7-2 NIST800 53-VI- NET- CFG- 00297 Built-in NSX Run this Rest API call to get the properties of the controller node: https:// <nsxmgr>/api/2.0/vdn/controller/node Response: <controllernodeconfig> <ipsecenabled>true</ipsecenabled> </controllernodeconfig> If ipSecEnabled is not true, this is a finding.</nsxmgr> <ipsecena- bled>trueSecEnabled ></ipsecena-
+SHA1 hash should match CCE- 8451 6-4 NIST800 53-VI- NET- CFG- 00296 Built-in NSX If the controller network is not deployed on a network that is not configured for or connected to other types of traffic, this is a finding.
+Procedural (De- pendent on Cus- tomer Configura- tions) CCE- 8451 7-2 NIST800 53-VI- NET- CFG- 00297 Built-in NSX Run this REST API call to get the properties of the controller node: https://<nsxmgr>/api/2.0/vdn/controller/node Response:</nsxmgr> <ipsecena- bled>trueSecEnabled ></ipsecena-